nzaw96/PDF_tables_to_SF/README.md

 # PDF_tables_to_SF
 This repo has the step-by-step instructions on loading tables in PDF files to Snowflake as database tables.

-## 01) Steps for configuring a Snowflake External Function w/ AWS
+## 01) Configuring a Snowflake External Function w/ AWS

 Follow these steps to integrate Snowflake with AWS Lambda using API Gateway.
 For more detailed steps, check out the [Snowflake docs](https://docs.snowflake.com/en/sql-reference/external-functions-creating-aws-ui).